TautvydasDerzinskas/make-youtube-great-again/README.md

 - [Changelog](CHANGELOG.md)

 ## About
-_First of all please have in mind that extension name "Make YouTube great again" is chosen only because it sounds funny!
+_First of all please have in mind that extension name "Make YouTube™ great again" is chosen only because it sounds funny!
 Please don't look for any hidden political message - there is none._

-Make YouTube Great Again is a Browser extension which extends YouTube websites user interface with additional [features](#features).
+Make YouTube™ Great Again is a Browser extension which extends YouTube websites user interface with additional [features](#features).
 User don't have to use all of the extensions features as there is an option to toggle each of them on and off.
-There is also a history tab which shows how many times and on what YouTube videos those features been used.
+There is also a history tab which shows how many times and on what YouTube™ videos those features been used.

 ## Installation
 Chrome & Vivaldi users please click below: